kubeedge/kubeedge/docs/proposals/device-crd.md

 ### Device instance CRD
 <img src="../images/device-crd/device-crd.png">

 A `device` instance represents an actual device object.
 It is like an instantiation of the `device model` and references properties defined in the model.
-It additionally reports the expected and actual values of the properties, protocol details like server url etc.
+The device spec is static while the device status contains dynamically changing data like the desired state of a device property and the state reported by the device.

 ### Device instance type definition
 ```go